Course Availability: Full Time

 - Studies and dialogue on human development, wellbeing and livelihood in relation to our society and environment.

 Set in the gentle beauty of the Emerson College campus, the Discovery Programme provides participants with the opportunity to step out of their daily life into a space of observing, insightful imagining and creative collaboration.
-Through more open perceiving, students are invited to deepen their creative skills and explore their sense of purpose.

 WHO IS IT FOR?